 This day two years ago we were living in Cypress, Texas.
 Our house was currently up for sale and our neighbors were still rebuilding from what is now knows as the “Tax Day Flood is 2016.”
 We we’re unaware of what might be waiting for us on the other side of our moving day which was June 6.

 All of our friends of course wondered why we would be moving.
 We had created such an amazing community of friends.
 So many people in the neighborhood knew us from the parks and from our recent involvement in helping those who had flooded.
-Ryan’s work donated $2000 worth of Sheetrock to our neighbors and I organized other donations and food trains.
-I even called in the churches to come and help with gutting and reconstruction.
-We gave different answers and all were true.
-The real reason in our hearts became fulfilled even more than we could have hoped.
+Ryan’s work donated $2000 worth of Sheetrock to our neighbors and I organized other donations and food trains for those that flooded and even opened our home to kids whose parents needed to rebuild and needed childcare.
+I called in the churches to come and help with gutting and reconstruction.
+We had a few reasons for moving but we felt deep down we were being called to fulfill God’s will elsewhere.

 Our reasons for moving: